 The AMEX Gold Card, along with the other 9 Membership Rewards Points earning cards, all earn an additional point for purchases made on the American Express Travel portal as well.
 AMEX's cash back cards will not give you any bonus for these purchases.

 Blue Cash Preferred Remaining Categories

 |Blue Cash Preferred Categories|

-The Blue Cash Preferred earns 3% cash back on both department store and gas station purchases.
-The AMEX Gold Card doesn't feature either of these categories, so you will only be earning 1 point per $1 spent.
+The Blue Cash Preferred earns 6% cash back on streaming and 3% cash back on both transit and U.S. gas station purchases.
+The AMEX Gold Card doesn't feature any of these categories, so you will only be earning 1 point per $1 spent.
 While the Gold Card is not a good choice, there are a few other Membership Rewards cards that feature the gas station category.
 You can earn 4x with the AMEX Business Gold, up to 3x points with the Everyday Preferred, and 2x points with the Blue Business Plus Card.

 Perks and Benefits